Benefits of Lazy Load for WordPress

-When you use the lazy loading approach, you can create placeholders for images, and then have them only load fully when they are needed.
+When you use the lazy loading approach, you can create placeholders for images, and then have the real images only load fully when they are needed.
 As a visitor scrolls down a page, for example, images might load as and when they need to appear.

 This approach has several pros and cons, which you’ll want to consider before implementing it on your website.
 The benefits include:

 - Site visitors won’t need to use as much bandwidth to view your pages.

 - You’ll be able to provide a better mobile experience.

 As for the downsides, some type of lazy loading can cause search engine indexing issues.
 In addition, for people who scroll through content quickly, lazy loaded images can create a poorer experience.
 However, it can be a technique worth considering if your site is slow to load.

 Now that we’ve answered the question ‘What is lazy loading in WordPress?’, it’s time to learn how to add it to your site.
 If you’re concerned about performance, the first step is to find out how fast or slow your site’s pages are.
 One way you can assess your site’s performance is with our own Speed Test tool:

 This tool will let you know how your site is performing.
 Plus, it will offer tips for making improvements, so you’ll know exactly where to focus your efforts.